nilsherzig/LLocalSearch/OLLAMA_GUIDE.md

 ```

 > [!WARNING]
 > Some linux users reported that this solution requires docker desktop to be installed.
 Please report back if that's the case for you.
-I don't have this issue on NixOS.
+I don't have this issue on NixOS or my Ubuntu 22.04 test box.

 ### You're using Windows